- Affiliate Programs

 Institute for the International Education of Students (IES)

 IES (The Institute for the International Education of Students) is a consortium of U.S. universities offering study abroad programs throughout Asia, Australia, Europe and South America.
 Students will receive Loyola credits and grades while attending IES programs.
 The IES programs in Milan, Rome, Siena, Beijing, Shanghai and Santiago are not available to LUC students.

 The academic program that you are enrolled in may offer its own special study abroad programs that are relevant to your field of studies.
 Below is a partial listing of such programs; it is not exhaustive and is subject to change.
 We encourage you to check with your own academic department for up-to-date study abroad program offerings.

 School of Business Administration

 SBA offers two-week intensive summer graduate and undergraduate courses in a variety of locations.
-Destinations in the past few years have included Rome, Athens, Seoul and Bangkok.
+Destinations in the past have included Rome, Athens, Seoul and Bangkok.
 For more information, visit the Graduate School of Business study abroad listing or the undergraduate School of Business Administration study abroad listing.

 School of Education

 Two-week sessions are offered for undergraduate and graduate students during the summer at Loyola's Rome Center in which students can take education courses linked to the Rome setting.